Using playing cards to store hidden data:

 - 1 number with 7 1s (1111111)

 Therefore, there are 29 numbers with two ones or fewer.
 This leaves three unassigned numbers with two ones.
 There are also a further 35 opportunities to map frequently used words using numbers with three ones.
-Most non-English alphabets *that I know of* could be efficiently encoded using 7-bits.
+Most alphabets (as far as I know) could be efficiently encoded using 7-bits.

 If we used 8-bit numbers, we would increase the number of letters encoded with two or fewer ones even more, and create more opportunities for having numbers with two ones mapped on to whole words.